 The auto alliance endorses the compromise bill named “Hill-Terry” after it’s sponsors, Reps.
 Baron Hill, D-Ind., and Lee Terry, R-Neb.
 It would raise fuel economy requirements to between 32 mpg and 35 mpg, and give the auto companies till 2022 to meet those requirements.

-Of course, there are some states that dont even have smog checks, saying that their state is in compliance with air quality standards.
+Of course, there are some states that don’t even have smog checks, saying that their state complies with air quality standards.

-There are other approaches the government can take to reducing automobile fuel consumption.
-These ideas are gas taxes, research and development (R&D) programs, technology mandates and incentives and traffic control measures, such as timing lights in all cities to the speed limit.
+There are other approaches the government can take to reduce automobile fuel consumption.
+These ideas are gas taxes, research and development (R&D) programs, technology mandates and incentives, and traffic control measures, such as timing lights in all cities to the speed limit.